 As a basketball coach, you need to make sure that you give your team the best possible chance to win.
 That means that you need to adjust your system to the players you have on your team.
 Ideally, you want to recruit or bring in players that will fit your system already, but if you don’t have that ability, you may need to change your system from year to year.

 Coaching basketball is more than just X’s & O’s and trying to win games.
 It is about teaching your players and developing real relationships with them.
 Not only will this allow you to get the most from your players on the court, but it is also a lot more rewarding knowing that you have had a positive impact on a player’s life outside of basketball.

-Getting back to performance though and being able to get the most out of your players, think about it like this.
-If a random stranger walked up to you and asked you to help them move out of their house the following day, you may say yes because you are a really nice person, but most likely you would come up with an excuse, or just say no.
+Getting back to performance, though, and getting the most out of your players, think about it like this.
+If a random stranger walked up to you and asked you to help them move out of their house the following day, you may say yes because you are a really nice person, but most likely, you would come up with an excuse or just say no.

 However, if a close friend or family member asked you for the same help, you would most likely say yes because you care about them and want to help.
 The same thing goes for coaching.
 If you have real relationships with your players and know that you care about them, they will give you everything they have on the court.

 Great teams have great players.
 That doesn’t mean that you need to have a player that scores 25 points a game, but it does mean that you need to have players that can step up and make big plays when needed.
 Very rarely are you going to get a player like this straight out of the box.
 You must be willing to help develop your basketball players and spend the needed time building up their skills.
 This is especially true when coaching younger players.
 It is your job to coach every player to their full potential.